 67%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description is strong on specificity and distinctiveness, clearly identifying the Coda platform and listing concrete entity types it manages.
-However, it lacks an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
-The trigger terms are adequate but lean toward internal/technical naming rather than natural user language.
+The description is strong in specificity and distinctiveness, clearly naming the platform (Coda), the integration mechanism (Rube MCP/Composio), and a comprehensive list of manageable entities.
+Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
+Trigger terms are decent but could include more natural user language variations.

 Suggestions